Friday, 16 January 2026

 I’d never heard of them.
 I had to ask him to repeat the word and spell it for me.

-The bus stopped at a waterhole and people dived in.
-I wanted to join them but wasn’t sure about taking my clothes off or how I was going to dry myself afterwards.
-In any case, you never swam in fresh water back home.
+The bus stopped at a waterhole and someone stripped off and dived in.
+What freedom, I thought.
+You never swam in fresh water back home.
 Either you’d catch polio or you’d be poisoned by discharges from factories.
 Or so they said.
+I wanted to join him but didn't dare.
+There were too many people around.
+How was I going to dry myself afterwards?

-Afterwards we sat on the bare ground to eat our lunch and a band of emus wandered up and stood around watching us.
-Daryl looked serious.
+We sat on the bare ground to eat our lunch and a band of emus wandered up and stood around watching us grumpily.
+Daryll looked serious.

 ‘Don’t go near them,’ he said.

-I became friendly with the son of the motel owner, who was still at school but staying at the motel over his holidays.
+I became friendly with the son of the motel owner, who was on holiday from school.
 We decided to climb together to the nearest high point, St Mary’s Peak.

 The path to St Mary's Peak.
 (Sorry about the state of the photograph - it is 51 years old, after all.)

 It took us hours and we made several wrong turnings but when we arrived at the top there was a 360-degree view of Australian bush.
-In spite of my borrowed shoes that pinched and a bout of diarrhoea that had sent me running into the bushes every half an hour, I had a moment of joy.
+In spite of my borrowed shoes that pinched and a bout of diarrhoea that had sent me crashing into the undergrowth every half an hour, I was suffused with a feeling I didn't recognise.
+I think it was joy.

-I'd been in Australia for over two months now and was starting to catch up with myself.
+I'd been in Australia for four months now and was starting to catch up with myself.
 I felt better, stronger, ready to move on again.

 No comments: